annagraff/densify/package_densify/README.md

 # How to perform matrix densification with densifieR

-For details on each function, refer to the help page (see below) and/or resort to the vignette.
+For details on each function, refer to the help page (see below) and/or resort to the publication paper and vignette.
 ~~~~
 library("densifieR")